NotsOverflow/wafa/README.md

 notsfx
 ======

- - a simple html app that allow you to bind keyborad to sounds, images and videos, like a music box just for fun
+A simple html app that allow you to bind keyborad to sounds, images and videos, like a music box just for fun

- - edit media/js/wafa.mediaTable.js (the file is self-explanatory )
+Edit media/js/wafa.mediaTable.js  ( the file is self-explanatory )

-todo:
+- todo:

 >    fix missdeleteing animation if 2 at the same time ( see console logs )
 >	make a virtual keyboard for portable devices